15A. The RothCN Model

 where:

-is a scaling factor with a default value of 1.67 for Rothamsted soils (23.4% clay).
+is a scaling factor with a default value of 1.67 (unitless) for Rothamsted soil (based on 23.4% clay).

 Therefore, the fraction of CO2 emission is , and the fraction of remains in the soil and is assimilated into BIO and HUM compartments by a ratio of 0.46 and 0.54, respectively.